 Bureau of Narcotics and Dangerous Drugs

-The bureau is currently experiencing a high volume of phone calls, emails and applications.
-The processing times for the BNDD applications are longer than normal.
-Thank you for your patience.
+BNDD is currently experiencing a high volume of phone calls, emails and applications.
+The processing times for applications are longer than normal.

 The current processing time for registrations is 12 business days.